Why you can trust The Zebra

 If you're facing above-average auto insurance costs, think about weighing your options to find cheap coverage that covers your vehicle appropriately.

-The amount you pay each month for auto insurance depends on the tier of coverage you purchase.
-A liability-only policy generally costs less, while low-deductible comprehensive coverage costs more.
 In Massachusetts, the price difference between liability-only coverage and full coverage with a $500 deductible is $632.

 |Coverage Level||Average Annual Rate|